Uprock: Use of gestures

 Although women participated in this style of dance, it was usually danced by two men facing each other.
 The underlying philosophy of Rocking was to undermine the "opponent" with hand gestures called "burns".
 One would "burn" one's opponent with a variety of these hand gestures that would mimic an action that would be considered detrimental to the dancer's adversary.
 Two examples of typical and fundamental burns are the bow and arrow, and the shotgun.
 The "winner" of these mock battles was usually the individual who was able to choreograph and execute his or her burns creatively and even artistically to the rhythm and syncopation of the music.

 In this sophisticated and rhythmic form of Rock paper scissors, one would have to dance thoughtfully as to not step forward and inadvertently get one's head "sledge hammered".
 Although it is common knowledge that Uprocking is supposed to be a mock battle, those who are less professional sometimes get carried away with the dance which can result in real violence.

 History

-Rock dance evolved in Brooklyn New York circa in the late 1960s.
+Rock dance evolved in New York in the late 1960s.

+The origins of rocking/uprocking are a subject of considerable debate, but nobody knows where the "Rock Dance" originated.
+All we know is that it came from the Puerto Rican community in New York City starting in the late 1960s.
+The terms 'rock' 'uprock' and 'toprock' in their various forms and connection with Rock Dancing came long before the term Breakdancing was coined by the media for the first time in the American press, during the early 1980s, when the term “Breakdance” was born, and came from the Media.
+Before the media changed name from what what it was originally called, which was 'Rock' 'Rocking', 'Uprock" the name was replaced by the media to Breakdancing.

-As Rocking/Uprocking developed, body movements called "jerks" and hand gestures called "burns" (as defined above in this article), would be added to emulate a fight against an opposing dancer.
+As Rocking/Uprocking developed, body movements called "Burns" resembled a conflict where hand gestures would be used to emulate a fight against an opposing dancer.
 Being skillful in this new dance form, Apache (a Brooklyn dancer) would get the better of his opponents by skillfully using burns.
 Dancers throughout New York City in all Boroughs continued to invent new movements and gestures to create a street dance.
 Many gang members began to perform this dance.
 Rocking/Uprocking became a competitive dance that caught on very quickly.